 About the Project

-The City of Rochester Department of Environmental Services and Department of Recreation and Youth Services, in conjunction with the Genesee Waterways Center, Inc. are developing a master plan for the portion of Genesee Valley Park west of the Genesee River.
+The City of Rochester Department of Environmental Services and Department of Recreation and Youth Services, in conjunction with the Genesee Waterways Center, Inc. have developed a master plan for the portion of Genesee Valley Park west of the Genesee River.